Sexism questions to ask during virtual open days

-It is so important to question institutions on their policies for prevention of sexual violence, and what their support and reporting mechanisms look like.
+It's so important to question institutions on their policies for the prevention of sexual violence, and find out what their support and reporting mechanisms look like.

 By asking questions you should get a feel for whether students would be empowered to report incidents, however insignificant they seem.
 Be specific and ask to see copies of policies and any initiatives that are running.

 Dr Phipps, Director of Gender Studies at the University of Sussex and co-author of the research conducted for the NUS, says:

 “Asking questions at an early stage will help you to evaluate the institution’s culture and values...if they say don’t worry, we don’t have problems here, then that would ring alarm bells for me because it would signify a lack of awareness of laddism rather than absence of a problem.”

 If you're concerned about how sexism is dealt with at the university you're hoping to go to, here's a list of questions to ask:

 - What processes are there to deal with reports of sexism on campus?

 - Who can I speak to if I’ve been the victim of sexist abuse?